yoshid8s/opg-ca-extension/README.md

 This Chrome extension displays OP/CAS authentication information on sender profile-enabled websites and social networking platforms like X.
 This extension explores how OP/CAS provenance can be inherited across social sharing workflows.

+Up until [v0.7.0](https://github.com/yoshid8s/ogp-ca-extension/releases/tag/v0.7.0), it was limited to sites that issued OP/CA through CA Playground, but in [v0.7.0-beta1](https://github.com/yoshid8s/ogp-ca-extension/releases/tag/v0.7.0-beta1), I have confirmed that it also works on OP official websites.

 -------

 ```mermaid